2022 UEFA Champions League final chaos: Ticketing

 Liverpool received a ticket allocation of 19,618, equating to 26.1% of the capacity of the Stade de France, with Real Madrid receiving a similar allocation of approximately 20,000.
 12,000 were sold to the general public, and another 23,000 retained by UEFA to be distributed to "the local organising structure, UEFA and national associations, commercial partners and broadcasters".
-Liverpool supporters union Spirit of Shankly wrote an open letter to UEFA, criticising them for both the ticket allocation and the "exorbitant" prices, and received support from Liverpool manager Jürgen Klopp, accusing UEFA of only focusing on money and not the supporters, and encouraged supporters to travel to Paris regardless of whether they had a ticket.
+Liverpool supporters union Spirit of Shankly wrote an open letter to UEFA, criticising them for both the ticket allocation and the "exorbitant" prices, and received support from Liverpool manager Jürgen Klopp, who accused UEFA of focusing only on money and not on the supporters, and of hypocrisy for increasing their ticket price over the years while they condemned 'the greed' of clubs such as Liverpool who attempted to form a European Super League, in the context of tense relations between several top European football clubs, including Liverpool, and UEFA following the unsuccessful Super League formation attempt, and encouraged supporters to travel to Paris regardless of whether they had a ticket.

+UEFA had requested that the sale of any paper tickets carry holograms.
+The Real Madrid paper tickets carried holograms while Liverpool F.C. declined to put holograms on their allocation of tickets.
+Tickets sold by UEFA were delivered electronically through the official UEFA Mobile Tickets app.

+Liverpool F.C. required purchasers of its allocation of tickets to either collect from Anfield or pay a Special Delivery at a charge of £12.59 per booking.
+In the week before the final, there were reports of ticketing fraud in the British media and Liverpool F.C. called on social media companies to close more than 50 social media accounts involved in the sale of fake tickets.